-If more than 3 manoeuvres are flown twisted, a warning will be given.
-The extra manoeuvres will not be scored and their coefficients not taken into account for the determination of the average coefficient.
+If more than 3 manoeuvres are flown twisted, the extra manoeuvres will not be scored and their coefficients not taken into account for the determination of the average coefficient.
 All manoeuvres allowed to be flown twisted in Solo can be performed twisted in Synchro.